 If the only gondola you’re familiar with is the kind being paddled around the canals of Venice, then you’ve been missing out.
-In Vietnam, a gondola ride entails a comfortable and scenic ride in an enclosed cabin that will take you effortlessly to the top of the rugged mountainous landscape via a series of cables and stanchions.
+In Vietnam, a cable car, aerial tram or gondola ride entails a comfortable and scenic ride in an enclosed cabin that will take you effortlessly to the top of the rugged mountainous landscape via a series of cables and stanchions.

 A ride in one of Vietnam’s gondolas or cable cars not only liberates you from a whole lot of lower-body soreness but also saves you time traveling up and down the mountain.
 A cable car is a much larger form of a gondola, we mention both options below.

 Here are among the top cable car and gondolas in Vietnam, in no particular order:

 One of the most popular of Vietnam’s gondola rides is also associated with its highest peak: Mount Fansipan.
 As the highest point in all of Indochina, it’s a natural candidate for a cable car system to bring tourists to the top without that pesky multiday hike.

 This tram holds some impressive distinctions such as the longest nonstop 3 rope cable car system, greatest elevation difference on a 3 rope cable car system, and is highly regarded for its transport capacity, with the ability to transport 2000 guests an hour.
 While none of the above are the primary reasons people come to Mount Fansipan, it does mean you’re in for a unique experience.